vishnu9315/commerce-parliament-playwright-framework/README.md

   `test.step()` to keep a real business journey readable as one unit rather than being artificially split across files that would depend on execution order.

-## 11. CI/CD
+## 10. CI/CD

 `.github/workflows/playwright.yml` runs on every push/PR to `main` (and via manual dispatch, optionally scoped with a `--grep` pattern).
 It installs dependencies, installs just the Chromium browser, runs the suite, and uploads the HTML report + JUnit results + traces as artifacts (always for the report, only on failure for traces).
-Credentials are read from GitHub Secrets — see the `env:` block in the workflow file for the exact secret names to configure in the repository settings.
+Credentials are read from GitHub Secrets.

 ## 12. Known limitations